browserengineering/book/book/intro.md

 In the early days, the internet was a world-wide network of computers, largely at universities, labs, and major corporations, linked by physical cables and communicating over application-specific protocols.
-The early web built on this foundation.
-Web pages were files in a specific format stored on specific computers, and web browsers used a custom protocol to request them.
+The (very) early web mostly built on this foundation.
+Web pages were files in a specific format stored on specific computers.
 URLs for web pages named the computer and the file, and early servers did little besides read files from a disk.
 The logical structure of the web mirrored its physical structure.

 A lot has changed.
 HTML is now usually dynamically assembled on the fly[^server-side-rendering] and sent on demand to your browser.
 The pieces being